organisciak/dissertation/document/2_litreview.md

 Particularly, von Hippel focuses on 'lead users', users with specific needs that precede broader trends.
 These users either develop new products to fill their needs, or modify existing products.

-Not all crowdsourcing creation is user innovation, though we see echos of von Hippel's work in companies that turn to the Internet for help in conducting their business, whether it is soliciting feedback and suggestions (e.g. MyStarbucksIdea [^Starbucks]), bug reports, or even work at a bounty (e.g. advertising contests).
+Not all crowdsourcing creation is user innovation, though we see echoes of von Hippel's work in companies that turn to the Internet for help in conducting their business, whether it is soliciting feedback and suggestions (e.g. MyStarbucksIdea [^Starbucks]), bug reports, or even work at a bounty (e.g. advertising contests).
 User sharing of work performed for themselves is another similar area: for example, when a music service allows users to share their playlists publicly, their realization of a personal need has potential value to other users.

 Benkler's work takes a political economy view on what he calls the 'networked information economy', but arrives at a very similar place to von Hippel.